thing-it/thing-it-device-atlas-scientific/README.md

 tin run
 ```

-Note, that at this point Autodiscovery would only discover distinct products such as pHMeter or temperature sensor.
+Note, that at this point Autodiscovery would only discover distinct products such as pH meter or temperature sensor.
 It will not be able to distinguish between two
-pHMeters.
+pH meters if you set up an I2C bus as opposed to the single device setup above.

 If you don't want to use Autodiscovery, you may use configurations like the [sample configuration]("./examples.configuration").